Marc Wadsworth

-In 2018 Wadsworth was expelled from the Labour Party for bringing the party into disrepute.
+In 2018, Wadsworth was expelled from the Labour Party for bringing the party into disrepute.
 This decision related to a confrontation on 30 June 2016 between him and Labour MP Ruth Smeeth at the launch of the Chakrabarti Inquiry report into allegations of antisemitism and other forms of racism in the Labour Party.

 Early life

-Wadsworth's father, George "Busha" Rowe, emigrated to Britain from Jamaica in 1944 to serve as ground crew in the Royal Air Force in World War II.
-Rowe went back to Jamaica in 1946, returning to Britain on the SS Empire Windrush two years later.
+Wadsworth's father, George "Busha" Rowe, travelled to Britain from Jamaica in 1944 to serve as ground crew in the Royal Air Force (RAF) in World War II, first at RAF Hunmanby Moor training base, at Filey, North Yorkshire, as part of a contingent of 2,000 volunteers from the Caribbean.
+Rowe went back to Jamaica in 1946, returning to Britain as a barber on the SS Empire Windrush two years later to answer the call from Britain to help rebuild it after the devastation of war.
+With four other Jamaicans who had also been passengers on the ship, Rowe, aged 24, went to Birmingham, where they got a place to live and factory jobs.
+Rowe told the Birmingham Gazette newspaper the city had a "colour bar" and was "unfriendly".

 Wadsworth's mother is Finnish.
+A hairdresser in Finland, at the age of 20, she immigrated to England to first work as an au pair for a Jewish dentist in the West Midlands city of Birmingham.

-Born in Birmingham, England, Wadsworth spent his first six years in a children's home and was then in foster care for a further year.
+Born in Birmingham, England, Wadsworth spent his first six years in a children's home at Hagley where his mother worked as a domestic helper, and was then in foster care at Balsall Heath, Birmingham, for a further year.
 He recalls being the only black student at Ottershaw School, a boys' boarding school in Surrey.
 Initially bullied, he took up amateur boxing at 13, inspired by Muhammad Ali, whose politics he would later describe as Black Pride and Black Power.